LlamaV2 7B:

 Prompt:

-truck driver, the second contestant was a chemist, and the third contestant's profession wasn't revealed.
+On this week's Jeopardy, the first contestant was a truck driver, the second contestant was a chemist, and the third contestant's profession wasn't revealed.
 Who lost Jeopardy?

 LlamaV2 7B response